jhudsl/tidyversecourse/docs/05-prediction.md

 Technically creating our testing and training set out of our original training data is sometimes considered a form of [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){target="_blank"}, called the holdout method.

-The reason we do this it so we can get a better sense of the accuracy of our model using data that we did not train it on.
+The reason we do this is so we can get a better sense of the accuracy of our model using data that we did not train on.

 However, we can do a better job of optimizing our model for accuracy if we also perform another type of [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){target="_blank"} on just the newly defined training set that we just created.